Cook County

 • Electrical errors

 If you were harmed on a job site that contained one or more OSHA violations, you are likely entitled to compensation.
+Identifying and documenting these violations strengthens the case for legal action and is an essential step in the path to recovery.

 Clients Share Their Stories